THE CRYPTO PROBLEM

 WHAT IS CRIPTOSPORIDIOSIS?

-Disease caused by Cryptosporidium sp. in reptiles - Cryptosporidium varanii (saurophilum) and C. serpentis are the species of interest affecting reptiles.
+Cryptosporidium has been found in around 60 species of reptile including 40 species of snakes, 15 lizards and 2 tortoises at the time of writing.
+These include C. serpentis found in snakes, C. varanii (previously C. saurophilum) found in lizards but also snakes.
+Cryptosporidium varanii (saurophilum) and C. serpentis are the species of most interest affecting reptiles with clinical signs.
 C. serpentis mainly affects the stomach and C. varanii affecting the small intestine (Lihua Xiao et al., 2004), although other locations have also been reported, including the inner ear (Frye et al., 1999) and pharynx (Uhl et al., 2001).
-Other species of Cryptosporidium have been detected and may cause disease.
+C ducimarci and C. tortoise genotype in tortoises including Pancake, Russian and Hermann's Tortoises (Ritcher et al., 2012).
+The author has identified unknown Cryptosporidium sp. in a Russian Tortoise with clinical signs that was ultimately euthanased (not published).

 It is considered and important disease in reptile collections, especially those involving Leopard Geckos and collubrid snakes.